 The amount of funds to be disbursed through this DCP process is influenced by contributions made by programs.
 In situations of equal merit, preference is given to graduate students who receive matching support from graduate programs or other entities.

-Dissertation Completion Proposals are due by 5:00 pm EST on the second Friday in March each year, with one exception*.
+New forms for the Dissertation Completion Proposal will be posted in the fall.
+Proposals are due by 5:00 pm EST on the second Friday in March each year, with one exception*.
 Proposals received after this date will be reviewed in July.
-Please direct the required forms to firstname.lastname@example.org.

 *Current fifth-year students interested in the Brown-Wheaton Faculty Fellows program must submit the DCP by February 15.
 See program details for additional steps.